 - Current employment status

 - Current debt obligations, alimony and child support

 - Credit history

 The underwriting review will often result in requiring additional information in order to properly document the approval of your application.

 How long does it take to get a home mortgage loan?

 Recognizing a need to allow consumers adequate time to consider the implications of taking out a mortgage loan, government regulations were enacted to allow time to make sure you are doing what is best for your finances and future.

-- Mortgage Disclosure Improvement Act - Allows time to review disclosures provided by the lender, not less than 7 days, before closing takes place.
+- Mortgage Disclosure Improvement Act: Allows time to review disclosures provided by the lender, not less than seven days, before closing takes place.

-- Appraiser Independence Requirements - Allows time to review the appraisal report, which must be delivered to the client no less than 3 days prior to closing.
+- Appraiser Independence Requirements: Allows time to review the appraisal report, which must be delivered to the client no less than three days prior to closing.

-- Right of Rescission - 3-day period from date of closing where you may cancel the transaction.
-Applies to refinance and second mortgage closings and not required on purchases.
+- Right of Rescission: Three-day period from date of closing where you may cancel the transaction.
+This applies to refinance and second mortgage closings and not required on purchases.